 Australia has excellent HIV epidemiological data and clinicians have access to expert guidance on PrEP prescribing.
-The Australian Society for HIV, Viral Hepatitis and Sexual Health (ASHM) has provided Australian Commentary on the United States PrEP Guidelines produced by the Centers for Disease Control.
+This year, ASHM approved the 2017 ASHM Guidelines on PrEP.
 This guidance is available to clinicians to inform their decisions about whether patients should be prescribed PrEP, and PBAC should take comfort from the availability of this guidance.
-An expert panel of researchers and clinicians is currently working with ASHM to develop Australian clinical guidance on PrEP.
+AFAO contributed to the development of ASHM's 2017 Guidelines on PrEP and endorses these Guidelines.